 Here’s some info on AIPLA Giles Sutherland Rich Moot Court.
 (AIPLA = American Intellectual Property Law Association)

-How I treated (albeit with pseudonyms) the unsavory incident (in pp. 9-11 of Chapter 'A') in my memoirs:
+How I treated the unsavory incident (in Chapter ‘A’, vol. 1) (here, minus orig. pseudonyms) of my memoirs:

 It sounded like a brief return to my old glory days as a high school and college debater, only cooler, and I eagerly agreed to become his partner.
 Moot court always looked good on the ol’ résumé, especially if you win – here was my big chance to do something that would outweigh all my old flub-ups, and possibly even launch me into a job with an intellectual property firm despite not having an undergraduate degree in science or engineering.